coryfancypants/CTF_Write-ups/README.md

 # CTF_Write-ups
 A location to store my thoughts and notes, and how I solved various CTF's I participate in.
+I use Obsidian for my notes.

 Hi, I am Cory Guzman, I am interested in Cyber Security, Malware Analysis, programming, One Piece, Cats, Video Games, art, DnD.
 I started this repository to store and publicize documentation on Cyber Security related Capture The Flag Events, or VM's